 The Sunnyside District is equipping students with the tools and the skills to succeed in college and in a global economy.
 Students are using technology to research information, communicate, collaborate and create.
 By having a computer they can take home, access to technology is being extended to the entire family.

-Additionally, the district launched one-to-one computing in 2010 with the assignment of 1,431 netbooks to every fifth-grder in our 13 elementary schools.
-In just three years, nearly 4,000 students, grades 5 – 12, have been assigned netbook computers through Project Graduation: The Digital Advantage and one-to-one computing.
-In 2011-12, every sixth-grader will be assigned a laptop to use while in middle school.
-Over the next three years, one-to-one computing will be in place for grades 5-12.
+Additionally, the district launched one-to-one computing in 2010 with the assignment of 1,431 netbooks to every fifth-grader in our 13 elementary schools.
+In just four years, over 9,000 students, grades 4 – 12, have been assigned netbook computers through one-to-one computing.

 Despite drastic cutbacks to educational funding, the Sunnyside District has maintained FREE, all-day kindergarten at each of its 13 elementary schools.

-College Academy for Parents is a program offered by the Universityof Arizona's Office of Early Academic Outreach for parents of elementary children.
+...and parents too!
+College Academy for Parents is a program offered by the University of Arizona's Office of Early Academic Outreach for parents of elementary children.
 CAP is a 12-week program of weekly workshops.
 While parents attend workshops, presented in English and Spanish, children participate in College Camp.

 Our schools offer:

-A scholarship program provided by the Sunnyside School District Alumni Association, affiliated with the national organization, Scholarship America.
-Since 2006, more than $380,000 in scholarships has been awarded to 326 SUSD graduates.
+Dollars for Scholars A scholarship program provided by the Sunnyside School District Alumni Association, affiliated with the national organization, Scholarship America.
+In 2013-14, over $6 million in scholarships was awarded to SUSD graduates.